geethika18/kaizala-docs/Articles/Actions/KASClient/generated/enums/kasclient.imagepickersource.md

 **All**:  = 0

-*Defined in model/KASImageQuestionConfig.ts:6*

 ___

 <a id="cameraback"></a>

 ###  CameraBack

 **CameraBack**:  = 2

-*Defined in model/KASImageQuestionConfig.ts:12*

 ___

 <a id="camerafront"></a>

 ###  CameraFront

 **CameraFront**:  = 1

-*Defined in model/KASImageQuestionConfig.ts:9*

 ___